-- a.
-The Spanish Code of Commerce and remaining mercantile legislation; - b.
-Spanish GAAP enacted by Royal Decree 1514/2007, of November 16, as amended in 2016 by Royal Decree 602/2016, of December 2, and its sector adaptations, specifically including the provisions contained in Royal Decree 437/1998, of March 20, enacting the rules for adapting Spanish GAAP to electric sector enterprises: - c.
-Binding rules approved by the ICAC (Instituto de Contabilidad y Auditoría de Cuentas Spanish Audit and Accounting Institute) enacting Spanish GAAP and its complementary regulations; - d.
-Other applicable Spanish regulations.
+- a) The Spanish Code of Commerce and remaining mercantile legislation; - b) The Spanish GAAP enacted by Royal Decree 1514/2007, of November 16, which has been subject to various modifications since its publication, the last of which were contained in Royal Decree 1/2021, of January 12: - Binding rules approved by the ICAC (Instituto de Contabilidad y Auditoría de Cuentas Spanish Audit and Accounting Institute) enacting Spanish GAAP and its complementary regulations; - d) Other applicable Spanish regulations.

-Note 5 to the accompanying financial statements provides a summary of the most significant accounting principles and measurement criteria applicable for preparation of these financial statements.
+Note 4 to the accompanying financial statements provides a summary of the most significant accounting principles and measurement criteria applicable for preparation of these financial statements.